 During this course we will train individuals in botany skills through a combination of field, classroom (lecture and computer resources), laboratory, and herbarium training.
-Utilizing several regional books participants will learn to identify the plants encountered.
+Utilizing several regional keys, participants will learn to identify the plants encounter.
 Field time will be spent visiting and collecting plants in central Ohio wetlands.
 Plants collected in the wetlands will be keyed out and identified during in-the-field sit down sessions and/or at the Ohio State University Olentangy River Wetland Research Park Laboratory.
 At the lab we will utilize microscopes to assist in the identification of wetland plants with an emphasis on grasses, sedges, and rushes.
 We will also take a visit to the Ohio State University Herbarium to learn how preserved plant vouchers can aid in plant identification.
 The final day will include a test of attendees’ plant identification abilities.

 All participants will be supplied with a number of books with keys and illustrations that will equip them to become better botanists.
 These books include: Steve Chadde’s “A Great Lakes Wetland Flora” and “Ferns of the Midwest”; Lucy Braun’s “The Woody Plants of Ohio”; and Lawrence Newcomb’s “Wildflower Guide” all of which will be used in the course.

 Participants will learn the correct ways to key out plants both in the field and laboratory.
 They will also be exposed to the botanical nomenclature needed to make the correct decisions when working through dichotomous keys.
-At the end of the course participants will receive a certificate from MBI documenting they have successfully completed the training.
+Participants will receive a certificate documenting successful course completion.